Oyelowo/coding_practice/docker-udemy/nginx.md

     # If anyone ever comes to `/`, take them to the api upstream
     location /api {
+        # REWRITE DIRECTIVE/RULE
+        # map the regex.
+This is to remove `/` from the end of `/api/`when it goes through nginx.
+        # This is so that we can use e.g fetch(/api/values) in our react app.
+        # $1 replaces what is in the bracket.
+So, /api/some-path, becomes, /something.
+        # I.O.W, take off the `/api/` and replace with /$1(the $1) takes from what is in the bracket from the former - `/api/(.*)`
+        # `break`means do not try to apply any other rule aside this
+        rewrite /api/(.*) /$1 break;
         proxy_pass http://api;
     }
 }
 ```
+NB: Semi colon is important for all at the end

+# CREATE DOCKER FILE THAT CREATE NGINX CUSTOM IMAGE
+We need to copu our nginx conf into that in the nginx image file system.
+If we don't do this, the default settings will take precedence

+# ALLOW NGINEX TO ROUTE WEBSOCKET